Benjamin Tahirović: Ajax

 In June 2023, Tahirović signed a five-year deal with Dutch outfit Ajax.
 He made his competitive debut for the squad on 12 August against Heracles.
 On 12 November, he scored his first professional goal against Almere City.

 Brøndby

 In February 2025, Tahirović moved to Danish team Brøndby on a contract until June 2028.
 He debuted officially for the side against Viborg FF on 14 February.
 On 27 October, he scored his first goal for Brøndby in a triumph over Odense.

+In August 2026, he was sent on a season-long loan to Belgian outfit Genk.

 International career

 In March 2023, Tahirović received his first senior call up to Bosnia and Herzegovina, for UEFA Euro 2024 qualifiers against Iceland and Slovakia.
 He debuted against the former on 23 March.

-On 6 September 2025, in a 2026 FIFA World Cup qualifier against San Marino, Tahirović scored his first senior international goal.
+On 6 September 2025, in a 2026 FIFA World Cup qualifier against San Marino, he scored his first senior international goal.

+In June 2026, Tahirović was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group game against Canada on 12 June.

 Personal life

 Tahirović is a practising Muslim; together with international teammates Ermedin Demirović, Jusuf Gazibegović, Haris Tabaković, Nihad Mujakić, Haris Hajradinović, Dženis Burnić, Sead Kolašinac, Enver Kulašin, Nail Omerović, Osman Hadžikić and Ermin Bičakčić he visited a mosque in Ilidža during the national team's concentration.